swbrock/startup/README.md

 # startup for Stephen Brockbank.
 This will be my final project for cs260 class.
+This will be awesome.